Braun is the junior senator from Indiana and is a Republican. He has served since Jan 3, 2019. Braun is next up for reelection in 2024.

 Some of Braun’s most recently sponsored bills include...

-- S. 3105: A bill to designate the facility of the United States Postal Service located ...
+- S. 3834: A bill to require the Secretary of the Treasury to provide estimates of ...

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.